perama-v/min-know/README.md

     - ...
     - &#x1F4D9; `0xff` Last Chapter (256th)

 A `Manifest` &#x1F4DC; exists that lists all Chapters for all Volumes.
+A manifest simple contains IPFS hashes for data (see [example manifests](./DATABASES.md#manifest)).
 A user can check the manifest and find which `Chapter` is right for them.
+They can ignore the IPFS hashes that don't match their needs.

 &#x1F4DC;&#x1F50D;&#x1F41F;